wbruno47/FlickrViewer/README.md

 Man View
 -------------
 The main view of this app will display photos from Flickr.
-The set of photo you see will be the set returned from searching for the key work 'Android'.
+The set of photos you see will be the set returned from searching for the key work 'Android'.

 Photo Detail
 -------------